Proactive AI Adoption can be Threatening: When Help Backfires: Hypotheses

 \section{Hypotheses}

-Building on the literature reviewed above, we develop four hypotheses about how different forms of AI help influence perceptions of threat and subsequent adoption outcomes.
-Our goal is to examine the psychological effects of AI help and its different levels of initiative and to test whether self-threat mediates the effects of AI assistance and its various levels of initiative on the outcomes of AI adoption at work (willingness to accept help, future use of AI, performance expectancy of AI).
+Building on the theoretical arguments we detail above, we develop four hypotheses about how different forms of AI help influence self-threat and subsequent adoption outcomes.
+Our goal is to examine the psychological effects of AI help and its different levels of initiative and to test whether self-threat mediates the effects of AI help and its various levels of initiative on the outcomes of AI adoption at work (willingness to accept help, future use, and performance expectancy).

-\textbf{H1: Anticipatory help will be perceived as more threatening than reactive help.} Because anticipatory help is unsolicited, it is more likely to challenge recipients' sense of competence and independence, producing greater threat compared to reactive (solicited) help.
+\textbf{H1: Anticipatory help will be perceived as more threatening than reactive help.} Because anticipatory help is unsolicited, the negative feedback on help recipients will be unexpected, making it more likely to challenge recipients' sense of competence and independence, producing greater self-threat relative to reactive (solicited) help.

-\textbf{H2: Perceived threat will mediate the relationship between help type and adoption outcomes.} Specifically, proactive (vs.\ reactive) help will indirectly reduce (a) willingness to accept help, (b) likelihood of future use, and (c) performance expectancy of AI tools, via increased threat.
+\textbf{H2: Self-threat will mediate the relationship between help type and adoption outcomes.} Specifically, anticipatory (vs.\ reactive) help will indirectly reduce (a) willingness to accept help, (b) likelihood of future use, and (c) performance expectancy of technology, via increased self-threat.

-\textbf{H3: The source of help will moderate threat responses.} We expect that AI help will be more threatening than human help, particularly in reactive conditions where reciprocity norms usually buffer against threat.
+\textbf{H3: The source of help will moderate self-threat responses.} We expect that AI help will be more threatening than human help, particularly in reactive conditions where reciprocity norms usually buffer against threat.

-\textbf{H4: The form of anticipatory AI help will further shape threat perceptions.} We distinguish between \emph{offering} (suggesting help but awaiting acceptance) and \emph{providing} (delivering help automatically).
-Both are expected to increase threat relative to reactive help, but offering may attenuate threat by preserving minimal user agency.
+\textbf{H4: The form of anticipatory AI help will further shape self-threat.} We distinguish between \emph{offering} (suggesting help but awaiting acceptance) and \emph{providing} (delivering help automatically).
+Both are expected to increase self-threat relative to reactive help, but offering may attenuate threat by preserving minimal user agency.

-Together, these hypotheses specify a framework in which \emph{self-threat serves as the key mechanism} linking initiative-taking to adoption outcomes, while the source and type of help shape the degree of threat experienced by help recipients' as summarized in Figure~\ref{fig:framework}.
+Together, these hypotheses specify a framework in which \emph{self-threat serves as the key mechanism} linking initiative-taking to adoption outcomes, while the source and type of help shape the degree of self-threat experienced by help recipients as summarized in Figure~\ref{fig:framework}.